Azure-Samples/ms-identity-aspnet-webapi-onbehalfof/README.md

 # Call a downstream web API (Microsoft Graph) from a web API secured with the Microsoft identity platform (Azure Active Directory) using the On-Behalf-Of flow

 [![Build status](https://identitydivision.visualstudio.com/IDDP/_apis/build/status/AAD%20Samples/Azure-Samples%20--%20ms-identity-aspnet-webapi-onbehalfof)](https://identitydivision.visualstudio.com/IDDP/_build/latest?definitionId=947)

 ## About this sample

 ### Overview

-This sample demonstrates a .NET Framework Desktop calling an ASP.NET Web API, which in turn calls the [Microsoft Graph](https://graph.microsoft.com) using an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) obtained using the [on-behalf-of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) .
+This sample demonstrates a .NET Framework Desktop app calling an ASP.NET Web API, which in turn calls the [Microsoft Graph](https://graph.microsoft.com) API using an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) obtained using the [on-behalf-of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
 All these are secured using the [Microsoft identity platform (formerly Azure Active Directory for developers)](https://docs.microsoft.com/azure/active-directory/develop/)

 1. The .Net client desktop application uses the [Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/azure/active-directory/develop/msal-overview) to obtain an access token for the ASP.NET Web Api from the Microsoft identity platform for the authenticated user.
 1. The access token is then used as a bearer token to authorize the caller in the ASP.NET Web API and then subsequently for Microsoft Graph API.